mikeclement/autopilot_bridge/README.md

   * `/autopilot/waypoint_goto` - Go to a programmed waypoint number (integer)

 There are additional modules that provide extra functionality (see below for more details).
-Two of interest are the 'param' (Parameter) and 'wp' (Waypoint) modules.
+Of interest are the 'param' (Parameter), 'wp' (Waypoint), and 'slave' modules.
 Modules can be loaded with the -m or --module option.
 For instance, to run mavbridge.py with the 'param' module: